sebdeol/university/module-one/README.md

 python3 bank_app.py
 ```

-4) If you succesfully followed the instruction, the application will display a menu with the available operations in your terminal (please note that the application will display a reduced menu until at least a transaction is entered to improve the UX):
+4) If you successfully followed the instruction, the application will display a menu with the available operations in your terminal (please note that the application will display a reduced menu until at least a transaction is entered to improve the UX):

 ```bash